SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

     * Weaker push
     * Limited to 1 at a time
 * These abilities do no push/pull minions, but can push/pull their projectile attacks

-# Trickery
-### Tier 2: Rogue
-* Damage Scaling:
-  * all damage types with a bonus for close-range hits
-* Ability 1: Stealth
-  * Toggle ability
-  * Drains mana while active
-  * Reduces movement speed (no reduction at later levels - might even gain a movement speed bonus)
-  * You cannot enter stealth if an enemy is nearby
-  * Reduces aggro, making enemies unlikely to target you
-  * Removed by taking or dealing damage

-### Assassin (work in progress)
-* Scales all damage types EXCEPT minion (because the core mechanic does not work with minions)
-* Specializes in stealth attacks and one-on-one
-* Attacks from stealth to deal bonus damage
-* Might gain bonus damage for hitting from behind
-* The stealth attack would deal more damage the closer you are to the target (but does work with projectiles)
-* Maybe an ability to mark a target (more damage to this target but less to others), use again to remove mark
-* Maybe a shadow step ability to warp beside the enemy nearest the cursor (require line of sight)

-### Shadow (concept nearly complete)
-* Scales all damage types (including minion)
-* Specializes in escaping danger while trapping enemies
-* Ability 1: Shadow
-  * Creates a shadow at the current location
-  * Shadow vanishes if you get too far away - show a projectile return to the player to make it obvious that this has happened
-  * Draw an indicator with the direction of the shadow to make it more intuitive
-  * Cast again to switch places with the shadow
-  * Shadow can be destroyed by enemies
-  * While you have a Shadow, it duplicates any attacks but you and the Shadow deal only 60% damage
-* Ability 2: Shadow Trap
-  * Consume the shadow to inflict a status on nearby targets that holds them in place and reduces their defense
-    * Might instead slow bosses and knockback-immune targets
-* Might need something more - maybe enhancements to the tier 2 abilities

-### Maybe a poison/bleed class?
-* Portion of damage inflicted as damage-over-time instead?

-# Minion (concept complete)
-* First Ability: temporary minions
-  * A minion attack that is available right at unlock to give players something to use early on
-  * Creates time-limited minions that scale with level/attributes
-  * Does not consume minion cap, but the max number of these is limited by cap (1/minion cap and 2/sentry cap)
-    * Example: If you have 3 minion slots and 1 sentry slot then you can have 5 of these
-  * Requires a short channel time (move slowly, but not attack or use items during this)
-  * Start off grounded and become flying at later level
-  * Maintaining several of these will consume a considerable amount of mana and require you to spend a lot of time channeling, which puts the player in danger
-    * The goal is for this to be a core ability early on, and act as filler for when you have a safe moment in later game
-* First Ability Alternate (not related to first ability but each class has only 2 ability slots)
-  * A cycling toggle ability to convert minion slots into sentry slots at a 2:1 ratio (use multiple times to select number of slots to convert)
-  * This will allow players to build around sentries while wearing the standard minion armor if they so choose
-* Second Ability: Command
-  * commands all minions to switch to the target nearest the cursor (some mod minion's AIs might not obey this)
-* Second Ability Alternate: Recall
-  * teleports all minions back to the player
-  * sentries are teleported to nearest valid location if there is one

-### Soul Binder
-* Focuses on having a few very strong minions
-* Can sacrifice minion capacity for minion damage.
-Use the skill repeatedly to cycle through the amount of slots to sacrificed.
-The overall damage is increased.
-For example, giving up 1 of 3 minion slots would increase minion damage by >50%.
-* Can toggle on soul binding.
-This further increases minion damage, but gives each minion a life bar.
-Minions take damage from projectiles.
-When the player is hit, the nearest minion also takes damage.
-When a minion dies, the player takes a decent chunk of damage.
-Reducing minion cap with the above ability increases minion life.
-Minion life will regenerate slowly.
-* Will have an ability to heal minions using the player's own life.
-* The two toggle abilities can only be used when no minions are currently summoned
-* If possible, soul binding will affect sentries

-### Minion Master (weak idea - need something better for making minions interactive)
-* Gains more control over minions
-* An ability to teleport minions to the cursor
-* An toggle ability that keeps minions near the player.
-This can be used to allow grounded ranged minions to be used in the air (e.g., tiki) or to keep minions together when moving.
-* An ability that actively commands minions... possibly by throwing them at your enemies.
-This ability would have a per-minion cooldown.
-Perhaps the ability would select the minion nearest the cursor and then throw them in the direction that you move the mouse?
-The goal of the ability would be to have more control over which enemies are being dealt damage and to offer a new way of dealing minion damage.
-While a minion is being thrown, it would not be attacking normally.
-Minions with collision damage would lose this while being thrown to prevent dealing both hits.
-Distance travelled could increase the damage.
-* If possible, these abilities will affect sentries

-### Sentry Class?? (might not be made)
-* Passive (or toggle) to allow sentries to be placed in the air
-* Ability that spawns several sentries in a vertical line that attack for a few seconds before disappearing.
-The sentry placed could be from whichever sentry weapon you held most recently.

-### Maybe a spirit/necromancer class?

 # Support
 * Mostly unchanged.
 See [here](./Temporary_Rework_User_Documentation.md)